 If you don’t already own a dash cam, or the one you’re currently using is getting a bit long in the tooth, here are some of the best dash cam deals currently available in Australia.

-There’s also the Garmin Dash Cam 46, which is a solid budget option.
-It’s currently on sale for $148.85 instead of the usual $229.
-This cam also has a FOV of 140-degrees.
-However, its 21MP camera can only record 1080p HD video.
+There’s also the Vantrue N1 Pro Full HD mini cam, which is a solid budget option if you’re looking to get a dash cam under $100.
+It’s currently on sale for $89.99 instead of the usual $109.99.
+This cam also has a wide FOV of 160-degrees and can record 1080p HD video.

 Don’t forget to buy a microSD